zeek/zeek-docs/scripts/base/frameworks/logging/main.zeek.rst

    :param filter: The :zeek:type:`Log::Filter` instance that steers
            the output of the given log record.

+.. zeek:type:: Log::PostDelayCallback
+   :source-code: base/frameworks/logging/main.zeek 642 642

+   :Type: :zeek:type:`function` (rec: :zeek:type:`any`, id: :zeek:type:`Log::ID`) : :zeek:type:`bool`

+   Type of function to invoke when delaying a log write has completed.

+   Functions of this type take the same arguments as :zeek:see:`Log::StreamPolicyHook` and act as a callback passed to zeek:see:`Log::delay`.
+They execute just before the record is forwarded to the individual log filters.

+   Returning ``F`` from a post delay callback discards the log write.

 .. zeek:type:: Log::PrintLogInfo
    :source-code: base/frameworks/logging/main.zeek 75 80